FarhanShares/covid-19-vaccination/README.md

 - **Advanced Caching Strategies**: Go beyond basic caching by implementing distributed caches with Redis for large-scale deployment and session sharing.

 - **Queue Optimization**: Adjust queue worker settings and explore using RabbitMQ for improved job processing efficiency in high-traffic scenarios.

+-  **PostgreSQL**: I would have used PostgreSQL for its advantages in handling complex queries, better concurrency, and advanced indexing capabilities but opted for the default **Laravel Sail** setup with MySQL to streamline the development process.

+- **Query Optimization** I plan to look into further query optimizations to enhance performance

 - **Write Unit Tests**: Implement thorough unit and feature tests, ensuring code quality and robustness, especially for critical processes like user registration and appointment scheduling.